 ALSO READAmit Shah cancels Meerut foot march, says UP nation's crime capital Amit Shah's Telangana gameplan: BJP eyes a turnaround during 3-day visit With an eye on polls, Amit Shah to visit Tripura Today Tripura election: BJP to form govt without alliance, says Amit Shah Amid discontent, BJP moves within striking distance in Bengal

+Now they have volunteered to organise this meeting.
+This will be the first major meeting of the Sangh in Jammu and Kashmir," he added.
 Vaidya said there would be no major decisions in the meeting but various issues facing the country may be taken up for discussion.